 Transition time can be difficult and if a young person is having a hard time coping OCP-A says that they help with connections to churches, perhaps build a house, and/or involve a social welfare team to do follow up.

 OCP-A believes that their strengths in helping orphans with their future are in their efforts to instill in the youth good character - honesty, integrity, hard work, study habits, moral boundaries, and relationship with God.
 It’s the relationship with God in Christ that influences their approach most.
-Do what Jesus did, meet the needs of the total person - spiritual, mental and physical.
+Do what Jesus did! meet the needs of the total person - spiritual, mental and physical.
 It’s that relationship that hopefully will help them have strength when they encounter the unique challenges they have as compared to other young people who come from a family home.
 The challenges are: loneliness, lack of community, joblessness and isolation.
-With in Mozambique three things are tougher than for orphans from other non-African contexts: 1) lack of social welfare benefits, 2) lack of counseling, and 3) lack of work.
+With in Mozambique three things are tougher for orphans than in other non-African contexts: 1) lack of social welfare benefits, 2) lack of counseling, and 3) lack of work.

-In most organisations there are successes and failures.
+In most organizations there are successes and failures.
 One young man in particular has done well in life...he is married, serves as a pastor, studies Business Administration at university, and walking well in life!
 Some others have been caught up into drugs, alcohol, unwanted pregnancies, & family abandonment - these have made serious failures out of some.
-They are in prison.
+Some are in prison.

 If there were no limitations of resources the biggest priority for OCP-A would be skills training and ability to get them jobs when done.